Sitz: 8950 Stainach-Pürgg

 11. Application data

 If you send us your application, your application data will only made accessible to those authorized persons who are involved with the application process.
-Your application data will be stored for a maximum of nine months, also in order to be able to offer you alternate positions if appropriate.
+Your application data will be stored for a maximum of seven months, also in order to be able to offer you alternate positions if appropriate.

 12. Cookies and Tracking Tools